Maleyka-gh/DB_Regio_EDA/README.md

 </div>

+#### Interpretation Plot2:
+Average train journeys: The average number of train journeys is lowest on Sundays  and highest on Wednesdays.
+This indicates that that train use is lower at weekends and peaks in the middle of the week.
+Average delay minutes: The average delay minutes are also lowest on Sundays and highest on Thursdays.
+This indicates that delays are more likely to occur on weekdays, possibly due to higher train use.
+Comparison between train journeys and delays: The trends for train journeys and minutes of delay are similar, with both lower at weekends and higher on weekdays.
+This indicates a positive correlation between the number of train journeys and the number of delay minutes, i.e., more train journeys could lead to more delays.

+Comparison between train journeys and delays: The trends for train journeys and minutes of delay are similar, with both lower at weekends and higher on weekdays. higher on weekdays.
+This points to a positive correlation between the number of number of train journeys and the number of delay minutes, i.e. more train journeys could lead to more delays. lead to more delays.

 Plot 2.1: The FacetGrid plot  shows the relationship between the number of train runs and delay minutes for each day of the week.
 Each subplot is a scatter plot of train runs versus delay minutes for a specific day.
 This allows us to see if the relationship varies depending on the day of the week.
 <div align="center">
 <img src="Interactive_plots/plt2.1.png" alt="overview" width="600"/>